RedPRL/cooltt/explanation.md

 scaffolding to allow the user to quickly interact with this code and not of much interest.

 First, let us define the type theory we're working with.
-It's a fairly standard Martin-Löf type theory.
-I will not write down all the typing rules since most are obvious and instead list the syntax of the type theory.
+It's a variant of Martin-Löf type theory.
+I will not write down all the typing rules since most are standard (and better explained at length).
+Instead I will list the syntax of the type theory with some informal explanation.

  - We have natural numbers, so a type `Nat` with constructors `zero` and `(suc t)`.
 There is an elimination form